 In some cases, enrolling in a mature-driving course can help seniors brush up on their driving skills.
 Even the most experienced drivers can benefit from a driver-safety course.
 In these courses, elders will learn the current rules of the road, defensive-driving techniques, and how to operate a vehicle more safely in today’s increasingly challenging driving environment.
 Instructors can also make recommendations for managing and accommodating age-related changes in vision, hearing and reaction time.

 Does it matter how many years of driving experience a senior has?
 And once they stop driving, does it affect their mental health since they no longer have this independence?

 Researchers advise that intervention programs ensuring mobility and social functions may be needed to mitigate the potential adverse effects of driving cessation on health and well‐being in older adults.

-This is why Blue Shield is teaming up with AAA Northern California to help our Medicare members remain mobile and independent by continuing to drive, thereby contributing to better quality of life.
+This is why Blue Shield is teaming up with AAA Northern California to help our Medicare members remain more mobile and independent while driving, thereby contributing to better quality of life.